ClimateImpactLab/energy-code-release-2020/4_misc/outreach/press/quality_checks.md

 - 1 ssp directories
 - 2 time resolutions * (2 fuels * 2 units * 6 stats + 1 fuel * 1 unit * 6 stats) = 60 files per directory
 ## action
-removed a few extra files with wrong names generated during testing
+Removed a few extra files with wrong names generated during testing

 # Check that files have the correct dimension
 ## year: verify that files with the following filenames have the corresponding columns (passed)